 - Hall 3 was stocked with a lot of camp fittings, crockery, cutlery, sheets, blankets other types of household linen by the thousands.

-- Hall 4 and 5 contained practically every type of Army stores required including Rifles and machine-guns.
+- Hall 4 and 5 contained every type of Army store required, including Rifles and machine-guns.

 - Flammable goods, such as paints, turpentine and kerosene kept in steel drums were initially stored in the main buildings, and it was not until 1943 when suitable buildings with concrete floors and iron walls and roofs were provided.

-- Explosives and Ammunition were also stored at the showgrounds until 1943 when construction of the Makomoko ammunition area was completed.
+- Explosives and Ammunition were also stored at the showgrounds until 1943 when construction of the Makomako ammunition area was completed.